MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/change-organization-ownership.md

 [!INCLUDE [version-vsts-only](../../_shared/version-vsts-only.md)]

 When your team's roles and responsibilities change, you can assign a different user as the owner for your organization.
-Learn what permissions are required to make these updates in Azure DevOps.
+In this article, we show you what permissions are required and the steps to make this update in Azure DevOps.

+> [!NOTE]
+> When you remove an owner, they are also removed from the project collection administrator group.

 <a name="ChangeOwner"></a>